What Is The Difference Between Saltwater, Mineral and Freshwater Pools?

-"What is the difference between salt water, mineral and freshwater pools?"
+"What is the difference between saltwater, mineral and freshwater pools?"
 If you are unsure, you are not alone!
 There plenty of claims out there offering "low salt", "salt free" and "chlorine free" options to sanitise your pool with equally big differences in the costs to buy and run the systems over 5 years.
 Spoiler alert!
-Even "chlorine free freshwater pools" have chlorine despite what the box says.
+Many "freshwater pools" have chlorine despite what the box says.
 Any pool, including DIY fibreglass pool kits, can be salt water, mineral or freshwater.
 Read on to understand the pro's and con's of each option including costs.

 Before we look at the different the options, let’s start with why you need chlorine in your pool water.
 Chlorine kills the bacteria, algae and other yuckies (highly technical scientific term) that can be in your pool.
 It's why chlorine is in our tap water and usually in bleach too.
 It keeps your water sanitised and safe to swim in.

-There are four systems to chlorinate your pool - manual chlorine, salt water, mineral water and freshwater.
+There are three main systems to chlorinate your pool - manual chlorine, salt water and mineral water.

 Chlorine Swimming Pools

 Chlorine can be added directly to your pool water either as a dissolvable tablet, a liquid or in granular form.
 If you use to see an adult throwing strong smelling stuff from a bucket into your pool every other day in summer, you had a manually dosed liquid or granular chlorine pool.
 As it is a manual process, the challenge is maintaining a stable level of chlorine.
 When a dose is added, chlorine levels peak and then slowly reduce until more is needed.
 You might remember said parent saying "Don't swim in the pool for an hour, I've just put in chlorine" and then you promptly dived in 10 minutes later to enjoy burning eyes.